 Once you have all the trim panels off, remove four 7mm retaining screws, and pull the receiver assembly out of the enclosure.
 Disconnect the receiver from the wire harness, and then take the receiver out of the assembly.

 Some new receivers will be too deep to fit into the dash.
 In these cases, you'll have to use a hacksaw to remove the rear structure that supported the factory radio.
 The Crutchfield website will alert you if the stereo you're looking at is too deep, but specifically, this situation applies to any stereo more than 6-5/8" deep.

-Tools needed for car stereo installation: Small flat-blade screwdriver, panel tool, 7mm and 8mm sockets, plus a ratchet and extension, hacksaw blade (for stereos requiring a depth of more than 6-5/8")
+Tools needed: Small flat-blade screwdriver, panel tool, 7mm and 8mm sockets, plus a ratchet and extension, hacksaw blade (for stereos requiring a depth of more than 6-5/8")

 Steering wheel audio controls

 The Cobalt has steering wheel-mounted audio controls, and you'll need to install an adapter if you want to continue using them with your new stereo.
 There are a couple of adapters available, and which one to get depends on which integration adapter you'll be using to install your stereo.
 If you are NOT retaining the Driver Info Center (which means you're using one of the adapters from PAC), then you should get the SWI-RC steering wheel adapter.
 It is also made by PAC, which makes the installation a bit easier.
 If you're using the Metra adapter to retain the Driver Info Center, then you can use either of the two steering wheel adapters.
 In this case, we suggest the ASWC-1 from Axxess because of its auto-programming feature.